-From September 2022, the Board have developed a separate Finance, Audit & Risk Committee, with 3 permanent members from the Trust Board.
-All Board members are free to attend any meeting of the Finance, Audit & Risk Committee.
+From September 2022, the Board have developed separate Finance and Audit & Risk Committees, with 3 permanent members from the Trust Board.
+All Board members are free to attend any meeting of the Finance and Audit & Risk Committees.

-The Finance, Audit and Risk Committee scrutinises all financial reports and accounts; examines and approves budgeting plans; and monitors spending throughout the year.
+The Finance Committee scrutinises all financial reports and accounts; examines and approves budgeting plans; and monitors spending throughout the year.
 Monthly monitoring reports are provided by the Finance Team.
 The Chief Finance Officer attends these meetings.

-The committee also considered quotations from external providers of Internal Audit/Scrutiny (engaging Buzzacott, the RPA and the NGA).
-It updated the operational risk register as well as discussing strategic risks and determined the areas for scrutiny between January 2022 and August 2022 as: specific financial core controls; health and safety; and governance.
+The Audit & Risk Committee considers quotations from external providers of Internal Audit/Scrutiny.
+It updated the operational risk register as well as discussing strategic risks and determined the areas for scrutiny between January 2023 and August 2023 as: specific financial core controls and the risk register and policy.
+Building maintenance surveys were also completed in schools that had not been included previously, as well as IT controls.
+All whole MAT policies are scrutinised and approved by the Board.